gyanz/pydsstools/README.md

 About pydsstools
 ===

 pydsstools is an experimental Cython based Python library to manipulate [HEC-DSS](http://www.hec.usace.army.mil/software/hec-dssvue/) database file.
 It supports regular/irregular time-series, paired data series and spatial grid records.
 It is compatible with 64-bit Python 3.6 and 3.7 in Windows machine.
 On Linux side, Ubuntu 18.04.2 LTS and Linux Mint 19 are compatible.
-It might also work in other Linux distributions.
+It might also work in other Linux distributions. zlib, math, quadmath, and gfortran libraries must be installed.

 About HEC-DSS <sup>[1]</sup>
 ===